Tropical Storm Nicholas Threatens Texas Coast - UrduPoint

 Tropical Storm Nicholas Threatens Texas Coast

-At 0700 GMT, the storm was located 40 miles (65 kilometers) from the mouth of the Rio Grande, the river that marks the border between the United States and Mexico.
-Nicholas is expected to make landfall later Monday.
+At 1800 GMT, the storm was located 70 miles (115 kilometers) from Port Aransas on the Gulf of Mexico.

-Packing maximum winds of 60 miles per hour, Nicholas "may produce areas of considerable flash and urban flooding, especially in highly urbanized metropolitan areas," the Miami-based NHC said.
+Packing maximum winds of 60 miles per hour, Nicholas was forecast to bring "flash flooding, dangerous storm surge and gusty winds," the Miami-based NHC said.

+"Nicholas could be near hurricane strength when it reaches the northwest Gulf coast," it added, with the storm's center due to move onshore on Monday evening.

 Coastlines are already victims of flooding, which has been amplified by rising sea levels.